-The parrot may choose to ignore your commands and roam freely around your back.
-Eye contact is a good way to establish control with your parrot.
-However, if the bird is on your shoulder, it can be difficult to make eye contact without putting your face at even more risk.
+The parrot may ignore your commands and roam freely around your back.
+Eye contact is a good way to establish control of your parrot.
+However, if the parrot is on your shoulder, it can be hard to make eye contact.

 If you wear earrings, your parrot may toy with the jewelry and remove it while standing on your shoulder.
 This could lead to tears in your ear cartilage if the parrot tugs too hard.

-If your parrot has behavioral issues, such as biting, screaming, and ignoring your commands, these get worse on your shoulder.
-The bird will be harder to control, so you may not be able to properly correct it.
-This lets it get away with the behavior, worsening it over time.
+If your parrot has behavioral issues, such as biting, screaming, and ignoring your commands, these could get worse on your shoulder.
+The parrot will be harder to control, gradually worsening over time.

 Parrot May Slide Off

-This is not an issue for larger parrots, like macaws and cockatiels.
-However, small species, especially parrotlets, may slide off of your shoulder due to their feet being so small.
-This can leave your pet to flutter around and possibly harm itself.
+This isn’t an issue for larger parrots, like macaws and cockatiels.
+However, small species, especially parrotlets, may slide off your shoulder as their feet are so small.
+This could lead to injury.

 Guidelines for Letting your Parrot on Your Shoulder